ibois-epfl/TSlam/README.md

 🔖 `TSlam` was under development and testing for more than a year.
 For more details about the development go in the [Dev Log](./dev_log)

-↳ `TSlam` can be imported as a C++ API in your project.
-If you just want to use TSlam, grap a webcam, a machine with Ubuntu 22.04 installed and follow our [Wiki](https://github.com/ibois-epfl/TSlam/wiki).
+↳ `TSlam` can be imported as a C++ API in your project or used as an executable.

 ## Benchmark